amigus/dnsmasq-ansible/docs/getting-started.md

     ```

 !!! important
-    The DHCP server offers itself as the DNS server then forwards requests.
+    The DHCP server offers itself as the DNS server, then forwards requests.
     However, it can also offer another DNS server.

     ```yaml